Upper Class Student Policy

 How will vacancies be managed?

-When there is a vacancy in a stand-alone gender-neutral double, the student remaining in the room may elect to pull in any new roommate.
+When there is a vacancy in a stand-alone gender-inclusive double, the student remaining in the room may elect to pull in any new roommate.
 Both students must agree to live together.
 If a roommate can not be identified, the room will default back to single-sex status.
 In this case, the Office of Residential Life and Housing may place a student of the same sex in the room.

-When there is vacancy in a gender-neutral triple, apartment or suite, the residents may elect to pull in any roommate(s).
-If the residents in a triple, apartment or suite cannot fill the vacancies, the Office of Residential Life and Housing will first attempt to place students in the apartment or suite who are interested in living in a gender-neutral space.
+When there is vacancy in a gender-inclusive triple, apartment or suite, the residents may elect to pull in any roommate(s).
+If the residents in a triple, apartment or suite cannot fill the vacancies, the Office of Residential Life and Housing will first attempt to place students in the apartment or suite who are interested in living in a gender-inclusive space.
 If the Office of Residential Life and Housing needs to maximize use of all available spaces on campus and if the above is not possible, then the Office of Residential Life and Housing staff will work closely with the student group to determine next steps.

 Is this a change in policy?